tektronix/keithley/Application_Specific/README.md

 Supplemental TSP code to a series of videos made by Keithley Applications Engineer Andrea Clary using a 2461 High Current Source Measure Unit and a 2450 SMU.

 * **[Kickstart Test Templates](./Kickstart%20Test%20Templates)**
 Kickstart testing templates for MOSFETs, Resistors, and Diodes.
 The various tests are accompanied by data and graphs showing expected results; tests include I-V Characterization, Forward/Reverse Biasing, and Sweeps.
-These templates are ready to test using 2450/2461/2612B SMU, make adjustments as necessary.
+These templates are ready to test using SMUs, make adjustments as necessary.